 Mortality rates used in the plans were based on the RP-2000 Combined Healthy Table and Combined Disabled Table published by the Society of Actuaries.
 The Office of the State Actuary applied offsets to the base table and recognized future improvements in mortality by projecting the mortality rates using 100 percent Scale BB.
 Mortality rates are applied on a generational basis, meaning members are assumed to receive additional mortality improvements in each future year, throughout their lifetime.
-The actuarial assumptions used in the June 30, 2015, valuation were based on the results of the 2007-2012 Experience Study.
-Additional assumptions for subsequent events and law changes are current as of the 2015 actuarial valuation report.
+The actuarial assumptions used in the June 30, 2018, valuation were based on the results of the 2007-2012 Experience Study Report and the 2017 Economic Experience Study.
+Additional assumptions for subsequent events and law changes are current as of the 2018 actuarial valuation report.